IDGHIM/IDGHIM/README.md

 # Hi, I'm DGHIM Ichem 👋

 Welcome to my GitHub profile!
-I’m a junior web developer passionate about the world of web development.
+I’m junior web developer passionate about the world of web development.
 At 20 years old, I started creating modern, fluid, and responsive websites.
 I’m constantly looking for new ideas to work on and I strive to bring each project to life with creativity and precision.

 ## About Me